Archaeology and Architecture of Nepal

-Department of Archaeology was established in 1953 A.D. under the Government of Nepal.
-This is primer organization for the archaeological research and protection of the cultural heritage of the country.
-Protection and maintenance of archaeological sites, ancient monuments including remains of national importance, museum and archive management are the main concern of Department of archaeology.
-Department of archaeology also regulate all archaeological activities in the country as per the provision of the ‘Ancient Monument Preservation Act, 2013’ (A.D.
+The Department of Archaeology was established in 1953 A.D. by the government of Nepal.
+This is the primary organization for the archaeological research and protection of the country's cultural heritage.
+Protection and maintenance of archaeological sites, ancient monuments including remains of national importance, and museum and archive management are the main concerns of the Department of Archaeology.
+Department of Archaeology also regulates all archaeological activities in the country as per the provision of the ‘Ancient Monument Preservation Act, 2013’ (A.D.
 1956) Likewise, the act also provides ample provisions to protect and preserve any individual monuments, group of monuments, sites and even vernacular edifices located throughout the country either private or public having archaeological, historical, artistic and aesthetic values.
-This act has authorized the Department of Archaeology as a principal governmental authority to protect and preserve the vast cultural heritage of the country.
+This act has authorized the Department of Archaeology as a principal governmental authority to protect and preserve the country's vast cultural heritage.

 Mission of the Department of Archaeology: